 The MPO uses evaluation criteria to assess the projected transportation-related emissions of each project that is a candidate for Regional Target funding and to advance the MPO's goal of promoting clean air and clean communities.
-Transportation projects can support reductions in CO2, volatile organize compounds (VOCs), nitrogen oxides (NO_x) and carbon monoxide (CO) by improving traffic flow and bicycle and pedestrian travel.
+Transportation projects can support reductions in $CO_2$ , volatile organize compounds (VOCs), nitrogen oxides (NOx) and carbon monoxide (CO) by improving traffic flow and bicycle and pedestrian travel.
+MPO staff estimates emissions for projects using MassDOT's air quality analysis worksheets for each project type and the Environmental Protection Agency's Mobile Source Emission Simulator (MOVES) emission factors.

-Table 4-14 shows the MPO's estimates of how projects funding with FFYs 2019-23 Regional Target dollars are expected to reduce CO2 and other emissions.
+Table 4-14 shows the MPO's estimates of how projects funded with FFYs 2019-23 Regional Target dollars are expected to reduce CO2 and other emissions.

-TABLE 4-14 CLEAN AIR/CLEAN COMMUNITIES METRICS
+TABLE 4-14 CLEAN AIR/CLEAN COMMUNITIES MEASURES

-Metric Total Value Annual kilograms of CO 2 reduced 12,999,000 kilograms Annual kilograms of VOCs, NOx, and CO reduced 21,200 kilograms
+Measure Total Value Annual kilograms of CO 2 reduced 12,999,000 kilograms Annual kilograms of VOCs, NOx, and CO reduced 21,200 kilograms

 Note: The group of projects reflected in this table does not include the Green Line Extension.

 Calculations for reduced daily vehicle delay exclude results for several highway projects that were included in the air quality modeling results in Charting Progress to 2040.
 Estimates in this table are based on projected future conditions for project locations and have been rounded to the nearest hundred.

-${

-m CO}={

-m carbon\ monoxide};\ {

-m CO}2={

-m carbon\ dioxide};\ {

-m NOx}={

-m nitrogen\ oxides};\ {

-m VOCs}={

-m volatile\ organic\ compounds}.$
+CO = carbon monoxide; CO = carbon dioxide; NOx = nitrogen oxides; VOCs = volatile organic compounds.